-Between 2008 and 2013, during the height of the economic crisis in Arizona, funding for HCBS was cut by 67% statewide.
+Between 2008 and 2013, during the height of the economic crisis in Arizona funding for HCBS was cut by 67% statewide.
 Though understandable at the time, this has led to a waiting list for HCBS throughout Arizona.
+As of December 2018 there were 2,459 people on the waiting list, of which more than 10% are younger than 60 and have a physical disability.

 If older adults are not able to get the support they need at home then they are more likely to come to the attention of Adult Protective Services (APS), often for reported self-neglect, or end up in an emergency room.
 No matter what emergent care they receive, it will be costlier than providing services to keep them safe in their own homes with dignity and respect.
-According to DES approximately 17% of all HCBS cases are referred by APS for ongoing service.
+According to DES approximately 17% of all HCBS cases were referred by APS for ongoing service.
 This link between APS and the AAAs is a vital connection that helps older adults get the services and supports they need.

-HCBS are the primary buffer to the slow expansion of people needing more expensive support such as nursing home placement or other forms of institutionalization.
+HCBS are the primary buffer to slow the expansion of people needing more expensive support such as nursing home placement or other forms of institutionalization.
 Arizona's older adult population continues to increase and is outpacing the general population growth.
 According to DES, "the 65 and older age group is the fastest growing population in Arizona for the last several years, increasing by approximately 24% between 2010 and 2016."
-In spite of the much-appreciated additional funds appropriated during the past three sessions, the AAAs continue to have a significant waiting list for the vital HCBS.
+In spite of the muchappreciated additional funds appropriated during the past three sessions, the AAAs continue to have a significant waiting list for the vital HCBS.

 To effectively reduce the waiting list, funds are needed to increase staff and service provider capacity, which takes some time.
-For this reason, the Arizona Association of Area Agencies on Aging is requesting that the Arizona State Legislature appropriate the \$8,217,978 over the course of three years, equating to \$2,739,326 annually, while building these increases into the base budget.
+For this reason, the Arizona Association of Area Agencies on Aging is requesting that the Arizona State Legislature support the Governor's budget request of \$3.7 million of state planned Social Services Block Grant funding to go to the Area Agencies on Aging to reduce the waiting list.
+While this funding will not completely cover the cost of serving the entire waiting list, it is a significant commitment moving Arizona towards being a "No Wait State" for these critical services.

-As a result of fiscal year 2018's additional appropriation, the waiting list decreased by almost 200 people statewide.
-The additional appropriation of \$8,217,978 will be critical to eliminating the waiting list and ensuring older adults have the supports they need to live at home as long as possible and to reach their fullest potential as they age.
+The additional appropriation of \$3.7 million is a critical step forward in significantly reducing the waiting list and ensuring older adults have the supports they need to live at home as long as possible and to reach their fullest potential as they age.